21f3002068/Aicademia-Labs/README.md

 # Aicademia-Labs

-Open-sourcing accountability of AI.
+> Open-sourcing accountability of AI.

 Aicademia Labs is an open research lab focused on building tools and conducting research to make AI systems safer, reversible, and socially aligned.
-We are currently based out of IIT Madras and are open to collaborators globally.
+We are currently based at IIT Madras and are open to collaborations globally.

-🔗 Focus Areas
+## 🔗 Focus Areas

 Unlearning & Forgetting: Developing scalable, efficient unlearning protocols for image classification and NLP tasks.